Final Project — Responsive Kinetic Flower

 The project integrates multiple domains of digital fabrication, including software design, 3D printing, and rapid prototyping using both additive manufacturing and low-fidelity materials such as cardboard.
 These processes were used iteratively to explore, test, and refine the geometry and functionality of the system.

 From a mechanical perspective, the project is based on the transformation of motion, where a single input movement is distributed and translated into coordinated actions across multiple elements (petals).
-This required the development of a mechanism capable of converting rotational motion into vertical displacement, which then activates individual components in a controlled sequence.
+This required the development of a mechanism capable of converting rotational motion into vertical displacement, which then activates individual components in a coordinated sequence.

 Motivation